2014 USP Summer Internship Program

-The USP Summer Internship Program offers students of chemistry, pharmaceutical sciences, and related science disciplines the fulfilling opportunity to spend 12 weeks at USP working on a defined project that expands and enhances USP's core strategic initiatives focusing on the following areas
+The United States Pharmacopeial Convention (USP) Summer Internship Program offers students of chemistry, pharmaceutical sciences, and related science disciplines, the fulfilling opportunity to spend 12 weeks at USP working on a defined project that expands and enhances USP's core strategic initiatives focusing on the following areas:

 - Healthcare Quality Standards—Assist in updating the Medicare Model Guidelines categories and classes of drug products that may be used by prescription drug plans.
-Updates will reflect changes in therapeutic uses and the additions of new Medicare Part D drugs.
-Assist in the development of standards related to patient safety including, but not limited to, revisions to USP pictograms, research related to labeling and physical environments that promote safe medication use e.g., procurement, prescribing, transcribing, order entry, preparation, dispensing, administration, and monitoring of medications.
+Assist in provision of drug information to support the Therapeutic Information and Formulary Support Expert Committee.
+Assist in the development of standards related to patient safety including, but not limited to the content and format of electronic screen display on electronic media used in healthcare, use of flow restrictors in containers used to deliver liquid medication to children to prevent unintentional overdosing, revisions to USP pictograms to improve health literacy, and research related to labeling and physical environments that promote safe medication use.

-- Quality of Manufactured Medicines—Assist in developing and validating monograph procedures in USP’s Applied Research and Development Laboratory.
-Duties include performing laboratory testing using FTIR, NIR, or Raman instrumentation to analyze the quality of pharmaceutical active ingredients and excipients.
-The data collected would serve as a basis for the development of a monograph procedure or general information chapter for identification and/or adulteration/contamination detection.
-This project would help USP in developing their own data for the most frequently used excipients in common medicines.
+- Reference Standards Laboratory—Quality of Manufactured Medicines—Assist in developing and validating monograph procedures in USP’s Applied Research and Development Laboratory.
+Duties include performing laboratory testing using FTIR, NIR, or Raman instrumentation to analyze pharmaceutical active ingredients and excipients.
+The data collected would serve as a basis for the development of a monograph procedure or general chapter for identification and/or adulteration/contamination.
 This project will require experience with handling of chemicals and precise documentation of experimental conditions and findings.

 Duration: 12 weeks, 37.5 hour work week

 Compensation: Participants receive an hourly rate for each hour worked.
 Interns are responsible for travel, housing, and living expenses.

 The program provides interns with the opportunity to